MelvinQM/IOT-Personal/docs/uxd/concept_design.md

   <img src="/../assets/images/console-inspiration.png" alt="console-inspiration" width="75%">
 </div>

 The console is modeled after a classic arcade cabinet.
-This cabinet is modeled around the ESP32 display more about this display [here](../embedded/technical_documentation.md#431-esp32-2432s024-esp-display)
+This cabinet is modeled around the ESP32 display more about this display can be found in the [Embedded Technical Documentation](../embedded/technical_documentation.md#431-esp32-2432s024-esp-display)